Help for Grieving Spouses of Disability Recipients in South Carolina

 But the death of a spouse turns your world upside down, so applying for survivors’ benefits might seem overwhelming.

 At Pilzer Klein, a disability law firm helping people with Social Security in Greenville, SC, and across the state, we take time to understand your concerns.
-Our attorneys will answer your questions and evaluate your case at no charge.
+Our Social Security disability application lawyers in Greenville will answer your questions and evaluate your case at no charge.

 Am I Eligible for Social Security Disability Widow or Widower Benefits in South Carolina?

 Our Social Security disability lawyers in Greenville can help find out if you qualify for Social Security Disability survivors benefits based on these factors:

 If you’re between age 60 and full retirement age, you can receive between 71.5% and 99% of your spouse’s disability benefits.
 If you’ve reached full retirement age, you can receive 100% of your spouse’s disability benefits.

 Your Role as Caretaker of Your Spouse’s Child

 If you’re caring for your spouse’s child who is a) under 16, or b) over 16 and has a disability, you can receive 75% of your spouse’s benefit, no matter your age.

 If you’re between the ages of 50 and 59 and you have a disability, you can receive 71.5% of your spouse’s benefit.